YofaGh/MangaScraper/README.md

 > - Download your favorite Webtoons.
 > - Search between varoius websites.
-> - Merge downloaded chapters into one or two images.
+> - Merge downloaded Webtoons into one or two images.
-> - Convert downloaded chapters into PDF file.
+> - Convert downloaded Webtoons into PDF file.
 > - Search and find what you want.
 > - Download full database of a website.